Conor Garland: Arizona Coyotes

-While in his final season of junior with the Wildcats, Garland was signed to a three-year entry-level contract by the Coyotes on December 23, 2015.
-Following the conclusion of the season, Garland was invited to participate in the Coyotes 2016 development camp and remained in the state for the remainder of the offseason.
-Following camp, Garland was re-assigned to the Coyotes American Hockey League (AHL) affiliate, the Tucson Roadrunners, for the 2016–17 season.
+While in his final season of junior level with the Wildcats, Garland was signed to a three-year, entry-level contract by the Coyotes on December 23, 2015.
+Following the conclusion of the season, Garland was invited to participate in the Coyotes' 2016 development camp, and remained in the state for the remainder of the off-season.
+Following camp, Garland was reassigned to the Coyotes' American Hockey League (AHL) affiliate, the Tucson Roadrunners, for the 2016–17 season.
 He recorded his first professional goal on December 2, 2016, against the San Diego Gulls.

-After attending training camp, Garland was re-assigned to the Roadrunners to begin the 2018–19 season.
-He led the team with 19 points before earning his first NHL call-up on December 3.
-His recall was due to his outstanding play at the AHL level and the belief that he minimized his bad habits from junior hockey and became a more complete player.
-He made his NHL debut on December 8, 2018, in a 5–3 loss to the San Jose Sharks.
-During his callup, he earned a top-line left-wing role alongside center Nick Schmaltz and Clayton Keller.
+After attending training camp, Garland was reassigned to the Roadrunners to begin the 2018–19 season.
+He led the team with 19 points before earning his first NHL call-up on December 3, 2018.
+His recall was due to his outstanding play at the AHL level and the belief that he minimized his bad habits from junior level and became a more complete player.
+He made his NHL debut on December 8, in a 5–3 loss to the San Jose Sharks.
+During his callup, he earned a top-line left-wing role alongside Nick Schmaltz and Clayton Keller.
 Through his first 36 games with the Coyotes, Garland accumulated 12 goals and three assists for 15 points and 10 penalty minutes.
 He also tied for third on the team in goals and power-play goals.
 Having established a role within the Coyotes, adding 12 goals in 35 games, Garland was signed to a two-year, $1.55 million contract extension on February 27, 2019.
-Despite his offensive output, the Coyotes were eliminated from playoff contention on April 5, 2019, in a loss to the Vegas Golden Knights.
+Despite his offensive output, the Coyotes were eliminated from playoff contention on April 5.
 He finished the season with 13 goals and five assists through 47 NHL games.